pietrobernard/jetson-nano-stuff/README.md

 sudo do-release-upgrade
 ```

 During the procedure you might be prompted about what to do with several configuration files.
-Just go for the default option. <b>At the end, it should ask you whether you want to remove obsolete software.
-Do not remove it (just type enter) otherwise some of Nvidia's proprietary stuff will get deleted and the system will break</b>.
-Once the system reboots (hopefully), you'll have to repair some broken packages.
-Try:
+Just go for the default option.

+<b>⚠️ At the end, it should ask you whether you want to remove obsolete software.
+Do not remove it (just type enter) otherwise some of Nvidia's proprietary stuff will get deleted and the system will break.⚠️</b>

+Once the system reboots (hopefully), try:
 ```bash
 sudo apt update
 ```
-If it fails, then:
+If the command fails due to broken packages, then repair them:
 ```bash
 sudo dpkg --configure -a
 ```